-Red Book Chapter 8 in terms of cost sharing, Annual Operating Plans should address
+Red Book Chapter 8, in terms of cost sharing, Annual Operating Plans should address

 - The cost-sharing methodologies that will be utilized should wildfire spread to a neighboring jurisdiction in a location where fire is not wanted. - The cost-share methodologies that will be used should a jurisdiction accept or receive a wildland fire and manage it to create benefit. - Any distinctions in what cost-share methodology will be used if the reason the fire spreads to another jurisdiction is attributed to a strategic decision, versus environmental conditions (weather, fuels, and fire behavior), or tactical considerations (firefighter safety, resource availability) that preclude stopping the fire at jurisdictional boundaries.
+Examples of cost-sharing methodologies may include, but are not limited to, the following: - When a wildland fire that is being managed for benefit spreads to a neighboring jurisdiction because of strategic decisions, and in a location where fire is not wanted, the managing jurisdiction shall be responsible for wildfire suppression costs.

-Examples of cost-sharing methodologies may include, but are not limited to, the following: - ➤ Each jurisdiction pays for its own resources fire suppression efforts are primarily on jurisdictional responsibility lands. - Each jurisdiction pays for its own resources services rendered approximate the percentage of jurisdictional responsibility, but not necessarily performed on those lands. - Cost share by percentage of ownership. - Cost is apportioned by geographic division.
+- In those situations where weather, fuels, or fire behavior of the wildland fire precludes stopping at jurisdiction boundaries cost-share methodologies may include, but are not limited to: - Each jurisdiction pays for its own resources fire suppression efforts are primarily on jurisdictional responsibility lands. - Each jurisdiction pays for its own resources services rendered approximate the percentage of jurisdictional responsibility, but not necessarily performed on those lands. - > Cost share by percentage of ownership. - Cost is apportioned by geographic division.
 Examples of geographic divisions are: Divisions A and B (using a map as an attachment); privately owned property with structures; or specific locations such as campgrounds. - Reconciliation of daily estimates (for larger, multi-day incidents).
 This method relies upon daily agreed to cost estimates, using Incident Action Plans or other means to determine multi-Agency contributions.
 Reimbursements can be made upon estimates instead of actual bill receipts.

-For further information, refer to NWCG Memorandum No. 18-003 Revisions to the Annual Operating Plans for Master Cooperative Fire and Stafford Act Agreements.
+For further information, refer to NWCG Memorandum #009-2009 Revisions to the Annual Operating Plans for Master Cooperative Fire and Stafford Act Agreements due to Implementation of Revised Guidance for the Implementation of Federal Wildland Fire Management Policy, April 13, 2009.